pranavwalia/blog.github.io/_posts/2020-11-19-St-Petersburg-Paradox.md

 E[\infty] = (\frac{1}{2} * 1) + (\frac{1}{4} * 2) + (\frac{1}{8} * 4)...
 $$

 We can see that if we continue we will get an infinite sum of 1/2's.
 Therefore, the expectation of the game is infinity!
-So hypothetically, the break-even price to lay this game is also infinity.
+So hypothetically, the break-even price to play this game is also infinity.